jeremysz0419/sunshine-city/README.md

 # sunshine-city

+## Sunshine Hours & Healthy Living

+Sunlight plays a huge role for our planet.
+Giving life to plants which in turn, gives us the necessities to survive as well.
+Productivity is higher during the day and going outside is proven to promote better quality of health.
+As the world becomes more of a concrete jungle, we wanted to see how the amount of sun still affects everything around us.

 ## Data Source

 Our data source comes from a compilation by the Healthy Lifestyle Cities Report 2021 by Lenstore, a contact lens retailer located in the United Kingdom.
 They collected data for 44 cities around the world across 10 weighted metrics to give each city a total score out of 100.